 What’s happening on the ISS?

-We are communicating with our Russian colleagues, there are no problems with the astronauts’ return to Earth, says Joel Montalbano, NASA’s program director for the International Space Station.
+We are communicating with our Russian colleagues, there are no problems with the astronauts’ return to Earth, says Joel Montalbano, NASA’s program manager for the International Space Station.

 Если вам интересны новости науки и технологий, подпишитесь на наш Telegram-канал. Там вы найдете анонсы свежих новостей нашего сайта!

 If interested, we have an article on whether Russia will be able to explore Mars together with European colleagues.
-Here is a link.
+Here is the link.